chgustaf/ChopChop/README.md

 just select (Full Access (full))
     6. Ensure the Require Secret for Web Server Flow
 5. Add the jks file to the resources folder in your java project.
+6. Add three more parameters to your json in the secrets.json file; jks_file_name which is the name of the .jks file; jks_keyname which is the name of the key you created in salesforce and jks_password which is the password you specified before downloading the jks:
+    ```json
+    {
+       "username": "",
+       "password": "",
+       "security_token": "",
+       "consumer_key": "",
+       "consumer_secret": "",
+       "login_url": "",
+       "token_url": "",
+       "authentication_method": "",
+       "jks_file_name": "",
+       "jks_keyname" : "",
+       "jks_password": ""
+    }
+    ```

 ### Appendix 2 - Setting up username-password authentication
 1.